NSteckel/Shipping_ETL_Pipeline/README.md

 3. openInfo_container.py: information about the container.
 (Size, seal type, number of units, etc.)
 4. openInfo_descc.py: information about the container (container number, cargo description, etc.)
 5. openInfo_hazmatclass.py: information about the classification of the material in a container (class number, identifier, etc.)

+The 'DE_Shipping_Commands.sql' file is a series of PostgreSQL commands querying the now cleaned data.